 Some art projects are worth getting a little messy for.
 Case in point: this chalk pastel Thanksgiving turkey.
-This seasonal project swaps out brushes for your fingers and lets you get down and dirty when it comes to blending.
-Seriously, there's a lot of smudging and mixing involved, so you probably want to try this one out before anyone puts on their fancy clothes for Thanksgiving dinner.
+This seasonal project swaps out brushes for your kid's fingers and lets them get down and dirty when it comes to blending.
+Seriously, there's a lot of smudging and mixing involved, so they'll probably want to try this one out before anyone puts on their fancy clothes for Thanksgiving dinner.

 Paper Turkey Craft

 Just because it's a holiday doesn't mean those motor skills get a break.
 Keep their scissor skills up and running with this paper turkey craft.
 All they need to do is cut out simple lines to make the turkey pop off the page — so even if they're not the straightest scissor-er, their turkey will still make the cut.

 Looks like the perm trend has hit the turkey coop!
 Turkeys can show off their new curly feathers this holiday and turn construction paper into crimped feathers.
 The more the kids fold the paper, the curlier the feathers will be.
 Good thing Thanksgiving takes place in the winter, since summer humidity would not work for this turkey's curly lewk.

 These adorable 3D Thanksgiving puppets take the standard-issue hand turkey to a new dimension — literally!
 The puppets get their realistic look from the help of a tennis ball wrapped in yarn — just don't let the kids try and bounce them sky-high, as turkeys aren't that great at flying.
 Keep them on the ground where they feel comfortable, and use them to make the table festive.